 Municipalities may also provide assistance to applicants for and beneficiaries of international protection.
 The types of assistance provided by the municipalities differ as they depend on the resources of each municipality.
 Assistance packages may include coal, food parcels, clothing and other kinds of non-food items.
 The eligibility criteria to receive assistance may also differ between municipalities.[10]

-Beyond social assistance from the state, the EU has funded cash assistance programmes such as the Emergency Social Safety Net (ESSN) and the Conditional Cash Transfer for Education (CCTE).
+Beyond social assistance from the state, the EU has funded cash assistance programmes such as the Emergency Social Safety Net (ESSN), Commentary Emergency Social Safety Net (C-ESSN) and the Conditional Cash Transfer for Education (CCTE).
 These are described in Temporary Protection: Social Welfare as they are mainly, though not exclusively, addressed to Syrian temporary protection holders.
+Stakeholders emphasized that although there is no specific legal provision, in practice, individuals who benefit from home care assistance are not eligible for ESSN support, and vice versa.

 [1] Article 95 LFIP.